pji/blackjack/README.rst

 The following features are on the nice-to-have list:

+* Save state at end of each hand.
 * Build UI for saving and restoring game state.
 * Allow for insurance less than half of initial bet.
 * Add optional card count to display.